Surfactant Therapy

 • Reduces Mortality and Morbidity: Early administration of surfactant decreases the risk of complications and improves survival rates in premature infants.

-• Prevents Lung Injury: By reducing the mechanical ventilation requirements, Surfactant Therapy helps prevent ventilator-induced lung injury.
+• Prevents Lung Injury: By reducing the need for mechanical ventilation, surfactant therapy for newborns protects against ventilator-induced lung damage.

 • Enhances Oxygenation: The treatment leads to better oxygen exchange, stabilizing the infant’s condition and promoting better overall health outcomes.